-- 1. Orientation: includes completing Intro to Biblical Studies and a Ministry Skills course (topics vary)
+- 1. Orientation: includes completing Intro to Biblical Studies

 - 2. Congregational Workshop Weekend

 - 3. Annual Conference

 - 4. District Conference

 - 5. Ecumenical, Intercultural, Interfaith

 - 6. Bethany Weekend

 \Normally all units will be completed in a three-year period commencing with the congregation's decision to enter the program.
 (See page 10 for time parameters in the EFSM program.)